This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Effectiveness of Trained Community Lay Workers on Glycemic Control, Knowledge, and Self-Efficacy Among Agricultural Workers with Diabetes in the Texas Panhandle

 Describes a 2 phase study that created a diabetes coaching program and evaluated implementation among agricultural workers with diabetes in the Texas panhandle.
 Evaluated patient A1C levels and diabetes knowledge to determine the effectiveness of using community health workers to improve diabetes outcomes.
-Discusses the importance of culturally relevant content and addressing systemic barriers to healthcare access.
+Discusses the importance of culturally relevant content and addressing barriers to healthcare access.

 Author(s): Anabel Rodriguez, Lus Chavez, Teresa Wagner, Carol Howe